Fair Processing Notice (Applicant)

 11. Subject access requests

-If you wish to know what personal data we hold about you, you must make the request in writing to the Group HR Director, at: 1450 Montagu Court, Kettering Parkway, Kettering, NN15 6XR.
+If you wish to know what personal data we hold about you, you must make the request in writing to the Group HR Director, at: Bevan House, Kettering Parkway, Kettering Venture Park, Kettering, Northamptonshire, NN15 6XR.

 12. Breaches of data protection principles

 If you consider that the data protection principles have not been followed in respect of personal data about yourself or others you should raise the matter with your manager and the following individuals respective to the Company you are employed by:

 Searcher UK Limited: Faye Stenning, Risk & Compliance Director.